eamonne/ghostwriter/README.md

   * Oh yes.
 Now you can take prompts/general.json, rename it to `james.json` and go in and add "Your name is James" into the prompt.
 Then copy that to your reMarkable
   * Now run `./remarkable --prompt james.json` and it has a locally modified prompt!<br/><img src="docs/james-name.png" width=300 border=1>
 * **2024-12-19** -- Not Quite Local
-  * On the internet they suggested a local-network VLM mode
+  * On the internet they suggested a local-network Vision-LLM mode
   * Ollama has that!
 So I tried...
   * But it says that llama3.2-vision doesn't have tools :(
   * But Groq llama-3.2 does!